 Distance Education Out-of-State Authority

-Depending on the outcome of this authorization, UHD could notify students residing in a particular state that they are not eligible to register for distance education courses.
-In cases where UHD students are affected by this change, the University of Houston Downtown will provide assistance to students to resolve this matter.
+UHD could notify students residing in a particular state that they are not eligible to register for distance education courses.
+In cases where UHD students are affected by this, the University of Houston-Downtown will provide assistance to students to resolve this matter.

-The University of Houston-Downtown, currently does not offer online courses to residents of the following states: Arkansas, Florida, Indiana, Maine, Minnesota, Nevada, Vermont, Wyoming.
+The University of Houston-Downtown, does not currently offer online courses to residents of the following states and territories: American Samoa, Guam, and California.

 As part of the process, UHD is required to provide current and prospective students with contact information for filing complaints.